aparande/FloatingWindowCarousel/README.md

 # FloatingWindowCarousel

 This is a carousel for swift.

-It stores a bunch of views called CarouselViews, and by subclassing FloatingCarousel, you can switch between those views by hooking up certain buttons
+To Use:
+1. Create custom views which are instances of CarouselViews
+2. Subclass Floating Carousel to hook up the views with buttons